rchain/architecture-docs/contracts/contract-design.rst

 :code:`Contract1` is prompted to send a set of  values, :code:`vN`, on the channel :code:`address` i.e. the address of :code:`Contract2`.
 In this scenario, :code:`Contract2` is like a thread.
 It recieves a set of values from the head of a stream that is dual to a set of values being produced at its tail.
 When the set of values, :code:`v1...vN`, is witnessed at the channel, :code:`address`, a continuation is invoked with :code:`v1...vN` as an argument.
 While the interaction between :code:`Contract1` and :code:`Contract2` is asynchronous, the input operation :code:`address?(v1...vN)` and :code:`Continuation(v)` of :code:`Contract2` are necessarily sequential. :code:`address?(v1...vN)` is said to "pre-fix" :code:`Continuation(v)` in every execution instance.

-We have presented a high-level depiction of contract interaction on the RChain platform.
-Next, we outline the formal method which derives these interactions.

-x!( chan ) | for( ptrn1 <- x ){ ptrn1!( y ) } -> ptrn1!( y ){ chan/ptrn1 }

-| for( ptrn2 <- chan ){ for( ptrn3 <- ptrn2).P } -> for( ptrn3 <- ptrn2 ).P {

-The COMM rule implies the successful communication of a message over a channel.
-The reader may remember that successful communication of a message over a channel constitutes a verifiable transaction.
-In fact, **a reduction is a transaction** precisely because it verifies that a resource has been accessed and altered.
-As a result, **the number of reductions performed corresponds to the units of atomic computation performed, which are fundamentally tethered to the number of transactions committed to a block.** This correspondence ensures that all platform computation is indiscriminately quantifiable.

-Another implication of being able to investigate the internal structure of a name is that channels may encapsulate yet more channels.
-Though they are very light in an atomic sense, when channels possess internal structure, they may function as data stores, data structures, and provably unbounded queues of arbitrary depth.
-In fact, in almost all implementations, a contract’s persistent storage will consist of state value stored in a :code:`state` channel which takes requests to :code:`set` and :code:`get` a :code:`newValue`.
-We will demonstrate the wide-sweeping implications of internal structure on channels in the section on namespaces.
-For further details, see `A Reflective Higher-Order Calculus`_ and `Namespace Logic - A Logic for a Reflective Higher-Order Calculus`_.

-.. _A Reflective Higher-Order Calculus: http://www.sciencedirect.com/science/article/pii/S1571066105051893
-.. _Namespace Logic - A Logic for a Reflective Higher-Order Calculus: http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.95.9601

 Behavioral Types
 ----------------------------------------------------